 I also mentioned in a previous post on the sale of sex in Phnom Penh that a hands on happy ending is available in many massage shops even if it’s prohibited by management because the massage girls make next to nothing and are keen to earn a little extra.
 The reason I used the word “often” rather than “always” in that report was to cover places like Orange, where that is clearly not the case.

-Orange is open late, staffed only by women, has locking doors on massage rooms and operates in a country where pay for play action is plentiful and even legit masseuses often offer special services to supplement their low salaries.
+Orange is open late, staffed only by women, has locking doors on private massage rooms, and operates in a country where pay for play action is plentiful and even legit masseuses often offer special services to supplement their low salaries.
 Despite all of that, it’s as “therapeutic” a place as you can find.
 This is why I always say there are few hard and fast rules.

-A one hour oil massage runs 8 dollars and with a 2 dollar tip it comes out to a ten spot.
+A one hour oil massage runs 8 US dollars and with a 2 dollar tip it comes out to a ten spot.
 There are all sorts of other items on the menu from steams to Thai massages to body scrubs, but I didn’t partake in any of those.

 As a legit massage shop that is slightly better than the average Phnom Penh joint in terms of surroundings I give Orange Massage one star.
-If this was a “regular” massage review site I’d probably give it 2.5 to 3.5 stars; but it’s not.
-If you want a decent massage there are worse places to visit but this is definitely not a place that offers additional action.
+If this was a “regular” massage review site I’d probably give it 2.5 to 3.5 stars.
+But it’s not.
+If you want a decent massage there are worse places to visit.
+But this is definitely not a place that offers additional action.